jhap1982/giveituruguay/2002/2002-11-27 - Brisbane Entertainment Center, Brisbane, Australia/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Suck My Kiss
+6. Suck My Kiss
-The Zephyr Song
+7. The Zephyr Song
-Blood Sugar Sex Magik
+8. Blood Sugar Sex Magik
-Show of Strength tease
+9. Show of Strength tease
-If You Have to Ask
+10. If You Have to Ask
-Can't Stop
+11. Can't Stop
-Latest Disgrace tease
+12. Latest Disgrace tease
-Parallel Universe
+13. Parallel Universe
-Don't Forget Me
+14. Don't Forget Me
-I Could Have Lied
+15. I Could Have Lied
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Californication
+18. Californication
-What Is Soul? jam
+19. What Is Soul? jam
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-Me and My Friends
+22. Me and My Friends

 ## Notes